 When a person is convicted of a DUI in another state, it is reported to Georgia where the offense is treated as if the person is convicted in Georgia for license suspension purposes.
 For a lesser offense such as driving while impaired committed in another state, Georgia would import it as a DUI.

-Georgia cannot suspend a person’s out-of-state license but they can suspend the person’s privileges to drive in Georgia.
+Out-of-state drivers must observe Georgia DUI laws while they are driving through the state.
+An out-of-state driver can still face consequences for their Georgia DUI.
+While Georgia cannot suspend a person’s out-of-state license, they can suspend the person’s privileges to drive in Georgia.
 When someone is convicted of a DUI in Georgia, the state sends off the violation to the other state.
 That state might suspend the person’s driver’s license, but every state is different.

 A local attorney helps an out-of-state driver facing a DUI charge in Atlanta in the same way they would defend a local resident.
 The attorney researches the consequences in the person’s home state to identify what needs to be done in Georgia to obtain the best result possible for the client.
 The local attorney might connect the person with a lawyer from out-of-state.